-- 1. The One Identity Manager administrator allocates employees to be target system administrators. - 2.
-These target system administrators add employees to the default application role for target system managers. - Target system managers with the default application role are authorized to edit all the Unix hosts in One Identity Manager. - 3.
-Target system managers can authorize other employees within their area of responsibility as target system managers and if necessary, create additional child application roles and assign these to individual Unix hosts.
+- 1. The One Identity Manager administrator allocates identities to be target system administrators. - 2.
+These target system administrators add identities to the default application role for target system managers.

+Target system managers with the default application role are authorized to edit all the Unix hosts in One Identity Manager.

+3. Target system managers can authorize other identities within their area of responsibility as target system managers and if necessary, create additional child application roles and assign these to individual Unix hosts.

-Table 30: Default application roles for target system managers
+Table 29: Default application roles for target system managers

 User Tasks Target system Target system managers must be assigned to the Target systems Unix application role or a child application role. managers Users with this application role: Assume administrative tasks for the target system.
 Create, change, or delete target system objects.
 Edit password policies for the target system.
 Prepare groups to add to the IT Shop.
-Can add employees who have another identity than the Primary identity.
+Can add identities that do not have the Primary identity identity type.
 Configure synchronization in the Synchronization Editor and define the mapping for comparing target systems and One Identity Manager.
 Edit the synchronization's target system types and outstanding objects.
-Authorize other employees within their area of responsibility as target system managers and create child application roles if required.
+Authorize other identities within their area of responsibility as target system managers and create child application roles if required.

-To initially specify employees to be target system administrators
+To initially specify identities to be target system administrators

-- 1. Log in to the Manager as a One Identity Manager administrator (Base role | Administrators application role) - Select the One Identity Manager Administration > Target systems > Administrators category. - 3.
-Select the Assign employees task. - 4.
-Assign the employee you want and save the changes.
+- 1. Log in to the Manager as a One Identity Manager administrator (Base role | Administrators application role) - 2.
+Select the One Identity Manager Administration > Target systems > Administrators category. - 3.
+Select the Assign identities task. - 4.
+Assign the identity and save the changes.

-To add the first employees to the default application as target system managers
+To add the first identities to the default application as target system managers

-- 1. Log in to the Manager as a target system administrator (Target systems | Administrators application role). - Select the One Identity Manager Administration > Target systems > Unix category. - 3.
-Select the Assign employees task. - 4.
-Assign the employees you want and save the changes.
+- 1. Log in to the Manager as a target system administrator (Target systems | Administrators application role). - 2.
+Select the One Identity Manager Administration > Target systems > Unix category. - 3.
+Select the Assign identities task. - 4.
+Assign the identities you want and save the changes.

-To authorize other employees as target system managers when you are a target system manager
+To authorize other identities as target system managers when you are a target system manager

-- 1. Log in to the Manager as a target system manager. - 2.
-Select the application role in the Unix > Basic configuration data > Target system managers category. - Select the Assign employees task. - 4.
-Assign the employees you want and save the changes.
+- 1. Log in to the Manager as a target system manager. - Select the application role in the Unix > Basic configuration data > Target system managers category. - 3.
+Select the Assign identities task. - 4.
+Assign the identities you want and save the changes.